 The caliber of your firearm is marked on the barrel.
 Store all cartridges of different calibers in completely separate and well-marked containers.
 Never store cartridges of mixed calibers in a common container or in your pockets.
-See pages 15-16 for more information on the correct ammunition for your firearm.
+See page 15 for more information on the correct ammunition for your firearm.

-12 EXAMINE EVERY CARTRIDGE YOU PUT IN YOUR FIREARM.
+12 FXAMINE EVERY CARTRIDGE YOU PUT IN YOUR FIREARM

 We cannot assume any responsibility for the use of unsafe or improper firearm and ammunition combinations or damage or injury caused by damaged ammunition.
 It is your responsibility to read and heed all warnings in this owner's manual and on ammunition boxes.
-See pages 15-16 for more information on the correct ammunition for your firearm.
+See page 15 for more information on the correct ammunition for your firearm.